Home

 Collection Notes:

-Notes: One of three known Paget portraits of Holmes that were not published with a Holmes story (see above).
-Hime first reproduced the drawing in his 1983 catalog and this was reprinted in the Dictionary of Literary Biography: British Mystery Writers, 1860-1919.
-The Winter 2008 Sherlock Holmes Journal contains a very nice reproduction of it from Portsmouth.
+Notes: One of three known Holmes portraits by Paget that were not published with a Holmes story (see above).
+Hime first reproduced this drawing in his 1983 catalog, and this was reprinted in the Dictionary of Literary Biography: British Mystery Writers, 1860-1919.
 Hime's 1983 catalog describes the drawing as framed in oak, with velvet matting and an engraved plate.
 That seems to match its appearance when owned by Green, with the plate identifying the drawing as "Sidney Paget | Portrait of Sherlock Holmes | 1904."
 Photo courtesy of Portsmouth.
 Byerly #20.
-(Last updated: 7/4/10)
+(Last updated: 6/19/15)

 Original Paget Drawings for Other Conan Doyle Stories